Peugeot iOn (2010-2018) engines, drive & performance

-As long as you want no more from your iOn than to be a good city car, you’ll be perfectly happy with it.
+As long as you want no more than a good city car, you’ll be perfectly happy with the iOn.
 In fact, it’s very good at cutting its way through the urban jungle, with the instant response of the electric motor making it quick from one set of traffic lights to the next.
 And, being an electric car, it does it all in near-silence.

-Trouble is, once you get beyond city limits, it shows its limitations only too clearly.
+Trouble is, once you get beyond city limits, it shows its limitations.
 The acceleration that was positive and keen around town becomes laboured and frustrating and, if you venture as far as the motorway, you’ll find it a pretty unpleasant experience.
 Other, more modern electric cars are much better able to tackle high-speed runs.